mariadb-corporation/MaxScale/Documentation/About/Limitations.md

   ignored.
 Due to this, they will always appear to succeed even if the user is lacking the permissions.

+* The change user command (COM_CHANGE_USER) only works with standard authentication.

+* If a COM_CHANGE_USER succeeds on MaxScale yet fails on the server the session ends up in an inconsistent state.
+This can happen if the password of the target user is changed and MaxScale uses old user account data when processing the change user.
+In such a situation, MaxScale and server will disagree on the current user.
+This can affect e.g. reconnections.

 ## Authenticator limitations

 ### Limitations in the GSSAPI authenticator